nthtung2512/Ecommerce/MealMate.PL/Readme.txt

 PATCH "/shippers/:id/" : "Update shipper information",
 	From request body needs to have one of them:
-		- SAddress
+		- Address
-		- SFName
+		- FName
-		- SLName
+		- LName
 		- SPhone
 	=> Return  StatusCode(...)  +  ShipperDto

 POST "/shippers" : "Create new shipper"
 	From request body needs to have:
-		- SAddress
+		- Address
-		- SFName
+		- FName
-		- SLName
+		- LName
 		- SPhone
 		- SEmail
 		- Password